 There’s no tree here anymore, unfortunately.
 When Auckland was founded as a colonial town, a Pōhutukawa tree stood near the summit which gave the hill its English name – One Tree Hill.

 But this tree was cut down by a white settler in 1852, either for firewood or because he was vandalising – depending on which historical account you read.
 Many further tree plantings have failed and so now, One Tree Hill is tree-less.

 Lazing around in the park is free but if you stay until nightfall and feel like looking up at the night sky, it’ll cost $2 to see the Space Gallery and exhibits and around $15 for entry to the Planetarium.
 Stardome is open every day and night, except Monday night.

-Auckland Viaduct Harbour & the Cloud
+5. Explore Auckland Viaduct Harbour & the Cloud

-For free things to do in right in Auckland city centre, take a little stroll around the Viaduct Harbour area.
+For free things to do right in Auckland city centre, take a little stroll around the Viaduct Harbour area.
 There’s always something to look at and it’s where you’ll make the most of the afternoon sun.

 Watch the ferries shoot people over to Waiheke Island or check out the container ships steering into port.